 You might be sheltered from the elements, but is treadmill running easier than running outside?
-Hitting the treadmill for a run is popular and for good reason too.
-These machines can provide you with a brilliant form of aerobic exercise, no matter the weather.
+These cardio machines have been a staple in many runners' routines for decades, and for good reason.
+The best treadmills (opens in new tab) can provide you with a brilliant form of aerobic exercise, no matter the weather.
 Come rain or shine, this running machine can be used around the clock.
 We’ll be unpacking the science behind this convenient form of cardiovascular training.

 What are the advantages of treadmill running?